 Resolutions & Failure

 So.
-If you are like most adults in a whole lot of the world a few days ago you set some sort of resolution or intention for the year.
+If you are like most adults in a whole lot of the world a few days ago you set some sort of New Year’s resolution for the year.
 How’s that going?
 If you’re like most of us (again), the honest answer is: shitty.
 I mean we start well, you should see my yoga studio the first week of January, y’all.
 There is not a free spot in the whole place and everyone’s in their fancy new yoga clothes and all eager and ready to go.

 But around about now, into the second week of January the numbers have started to drop.
 The yoga outfits are looking a little less new and shiny, and the faces are looking a little less excited to be sweating like water buffalo with 30 other strangers.